 Q&A Video: What’s the difference between credit reports and credit scores?

-A lender might make a decision based on just a credit score.
-Beyond that, they may look also at specific information on your credit report to make their decision.
+A lender will probably not make a decision based only on one of your credit scores.
+They may look also at specific information on your credit report, as well as other information you provide on the application, to make their decision.

 Here’s one example where that is important: Most credit scoring models only consider hard inquiries in the past year.
 However, credit inquiries from the past two years are included on your credit reports.
 Some lenders have rules for denial based on the number of credit inquiries you’ve had in the past two years.
 So, even if you have credit inquiries that are over a year old and not being counted in your credit scores, a lender might still deny you based on inquiries.

 Whether you get approved or denied is not based solely on credit history.
 Your income, which isn’t on your credit reports, is another piece of information that is considered.
 It’s up to you to report your income accurately on a credit card application.
 In some cases the credit card issuer may ask for documents to verify your income.

 Different credit cards have different credit requirements.
 You may be approved for one card, but denied for another.

 Retail store credit cards can be relatively easy to get, even with bad credit, but have their downsides.
 Higher end credit cards, like the best travel credit cards, can provide the most benefits and rewards, but require excellent credit history.